webzakimbo/bcome-read-the-docs-guides/docs/source/network-configurations/static-cloud.rst

    :description lang=en: Configuring a static cloud

 ************
-Static Cloud
+Static-Cloud
 ************

-The absence of a configured cloud driver will result in Bcome looking to its static-cache.yml configuration file in order to populate its inventories.
+Where a Static Manifest has been set against a given namespace, Bcome will populate that namespace with servers from the manifest (see: |STATIC_MANIFESTS_DOCS|_).

 As well as using this pattern to configure on-premise infrastructure, you may add in remote infrastructure for which you may not necessarily have a Bcome driver installed.